particle-iot/docs/src/content/datasheets/electron-(cellular)/e-series-datasheet.md

 ### JTAG AND SWD
 Pin D3 through D7 are JTAG interface pins.
 These can be used to reprogram your E series module bootloader or user firmware image with standard JTAG tools such as the ST-Link v2, J-Link, R-Link, OLIMEX ARM-USB-TINI-H, and also the FTDI-based Particle JTAG Programmer.
-If you are short on available pins, you may also use SWD mode which requires less connections.
+If you are short on available pins, you may also use SWD mode which requires less pins.

 | E series module Pin | JTAG | SWD | STM32F205RGT6 Pin | Default Internal<sup>[1]</sup> |
 | :-:|:-:|:-:|:-:|:-:|